 CMC stands for carboxymethyl cellulose.
-It's a powder that makes the sugar paste thicker/firmer (the formed parts hold the shape better) and speeds-up the drying time.
+It's a fine powder that makes the sugar paste thicker/firmer (the formed parts hold the shape better) and speeds-up the drying time.
 Other names for CMC are tylose powder and tylo powder.

 CMC is NOT the same thing as gum tragacanth.
 CMC is a synthetic substitute for gum tragacanth.
 CMC works quicker than gum tragacanth, so you don't have to wait many hours for the paste to get thicker/firmer.